-Liposuction is a powerful cosmetic procedure to address stubborn areas of fat that are not conducive to weight loss and exercise.
+For patients in New Jersey liposuction is a powerful cosmetic procedure to address stubborn areas of fat that are not conducive to weight loss and exercise.
 This minimally invasive technique has been popular for decades because it can predictably remove fat and consistently deliver dramatic results.

-Common areas of treatment include the abdomen, thighs, hips/flanks, chin, arms, and back.
+Common areas of liposuction treatment include the abdomen, thighs, hips/flanks, chin, arms, and back.
 Other areas may be considered based on your body’s shape.

 This surgical procedure involves making tiny incisions (holes) in your skin to initially place a specific type of fluid and then a cannula or metal tube to suck out the liquid and fatty deposits.

 There is minimal scarring and small stitches at the incision sites are usually removed in a week

 Treatment time varies from 1 hour to several hours and can be done in an outpatient surgical facility.
 Compression garments are recommended postoperatively.

 Depending on the amount of liposuction desired, your surgeon will determine if the procedure can be performed in an outpatient facility or in the hospital to monitor you overnight.